umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Working-With-Data/index-v8.md

 ## Working with single records

-If you have a use-case where you want to be able to retrieve the single record created from a form submission by a user, then a different interface, that provides access via database requests, should be used.
+If you have a use case where you want to be able to retrieve the single record created from a form submission by a user, then a different interface, that provides access via database requests, should be used.
 The interface is `IRecordStorage`, found in the `Umbraco.Forms.Core.Data.Storage` namespace.

 By using this interface you avoid any timing issues caused by the Examine indexes used in the previous examples not yet being populated.